RobGaughan/osTicket-Post-Installation-Configuration/README.md

 After we enabled all permissions click "Add Role"

-We should see the role "Super-User" in the updarted roles table:
+We should see the role "Super-User" in the updated roles table:

 ![image](https://github.com/user-attachments/assets/8a67466b-b732-4ae2-8019-67e98477b0f9)